Brian Burrows

 Brian Burrows (born February 17, 1988, in Torrance, California) is an American sport shooter.
 Burrows and Madelynn Bernau won the bronze medal in the mixed trap team event at the 2020 Summer Olympics held in Tokyo, Japan.

-In 2019, he won the gold medal in the men's trap event at the 2019 Pan American Games held in Lima, Peru.
+Burrows won the gold medal in the men's trap event at the 2019 Pan American Games held in Lima, Peru.
 He also won the silver medal in the mixed trap event together with Rachel Tozier.

 In 2021, he represented the United States at the 2020 Summer Olympics in Tokyo, Japan.